cnpm/cnpmjs.org/README.md

  $docker-compose up
  ```

 This command will build a Docker image using the current code of repository.
-Then set up a dockerized MySQL instance with data initialized.
-After Docker container running, you can access your cnpmjs.org web portal at http://127.0.0.1:7002 and npm register at http://127.0.0.1:7002.
+Then set up a dockerized MySQL instance with data initialized.
+After Docker container running, you can access your cnpmjs.org web portal at http://127.0.0.1:7002 and npm register at http://127.0.0.1:7001.

 #### Run cnpmjs.org in the backend